joan31/arch-aegis/README.md

 ### 🌐 Step 22 — Network Configuration

 > 🔀 Choose one network management method depending on your setup
-> - ⚙️ `systemd-networkd` → lightweight, minimal, server-friendly, wired only
+- ⚙️ `systemd-networkd` → lightweight, minimal and server-friendly — configured for wired networking in this guide
-> - 🖥️ `NetworkManager` → recommended for desktop environments (e.g. KDE Plasma, GNOME) with Wi-Fi support
+- 🖥️ `NetworkManager` → recommended for desktop environments (e.g. KDE Plasma, GNOME) and Wi-Fi

-####  ⚙️ Option A — systemd-networkd (Only Wired, Minimal & Lightweight)
+#### ⚙️ Option A — systemd-networkd (Wired Setup — Minimal & Lightweight)

 - 📡 Configure wired interface for DHCP, mDNS, and IPv6